 Bikes are permitted on the Paris RER lines (A, B, C, D, and E) outside peak hours which are defined as follows:

 Mon – Fri 6:30 am – 9:00 am and 4:30 pm – 7:00 pm

 There are no peak periods on weekends or public holidays, you are free to take your bike at any time on these days.

-Bikes are prohibited from using the escalators within stations.
+Bikes are prohibited from using escalators within stations.

-We have caught the train (RER line B) from Charles de Gaulle Airport into central Paris a number of times and noted that the trains become extremely full.
-On these occasions we have not had bikes with us.
+We have caught the train (RER line B) from Charles de Gaulle Airport into central Paris a number of times.
+On each occasion, we noted that the trains become extremely full.
+If you plan to use this service be mindful of this.

 The two styles of racks for bikes on French trains you can expect to see.

 How to book your bike on a train in France